Air pollution meteorology and Plume Types

 Adiabatic Lapse Rate

 The adiabatic lapse rate (ALR) refers to the rate with which the temperature of an air parcel changes in response to compression or expansion associated with elevation change.
-We assume this process to be adiabatic, that is, no heat exchange happens in between a given air parcel and its surrounding.
+This process is assumed to be adiabatic, that is, no heat exchange happens in between given air parcel and its surrounding.

 (dT/dz)adia = -g/Cp = -9.86 0C / 1000 metres